otatar/kurento-client-ts/README.md

 # kurento-client-ts

 A simple Kurento client library written in Typescript.
 This library is intended to work in browser and Node.js.
+Only a fraction of API offered by Kurento is currently supported: MediaPipeline, WebRtcEndpoint, PlayerEdnpoint, RecorderEndpoint...more to come in the future.

 - Browser and Node.js
 - First-class TypeScript support